jebard/r_bch519/intro.md

-# Welcome to Week 9 and 10 of Spring 2024 BCH 519
+# Welcome to the introductory to programming in R!
+## Eric Pitman Summer Workshop in Computational Science

-The objective of the next four classes is to establish fundamental skills in the R programming language through the use of real-life next-generation sequencing datasets.
-We will cover the basics of the R programming language, including using the RStudio interface through OnDemand, key differences between python and R, package installations, plot generation, amongst other things.
+The objective of this tutorial  is to establish fundamental skills in the R programming language through the use of real-life next-generation sequencing datasets.
+We will cover the basics of the R programming language, including using the RStudio interfaces, learn package installations, plot generation, amongst other things.

 ```{tableofcontents}
 ```